cisco-outshift-ai-agents/caipe-workshop-mars-colony/301-mission6.md

 ### 4.3: Configure Vault CLI

-Now, open a **new terminal**, and run the below commands to configure the vault cli with the root token:
+Now, come back to the original terminal and run the below commands to configure the vault cli with the root token:

 ```bash
 export VAULT_ADDR="http://localhost:8200"